doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

         // This will allow you to use a ptrace-based debugger like C++, Go, and Rust.
         "--cap-add=SYS_PTRACE",
         "--security-opt", "seccomp=unconfined",
-        // This lets you mount your ssh credentials.
-        // In order to work with all platforms (including windows)
-        // you have to mount your credentials and then set them
-        // up using the postCreateCommand below
-        "-v", "${env:HOME}${env:USERPROFILE}/.ssh:/root .ssh-localhost:ro"
     ],
-    // This allows all platforms to use the host ssh credentials "postCreateCommand": "sudo cp -r /root/.ssh-localhost ~ &&  sudo chown -R $(id -u):$(id -g) ~/.ssh-localhost && mv ~  .ssh-localhost ~/.ssh && chmod 700 ~/.ssh && chmod 600 ~  .ssh/*",
     // These are the extensions I like to use with ROS2 "extensions": [
         "ms-azuretools.vscode-docker",